cbor-wg/cbor-packed/draft-ietf-cbor-packed.md

 Table setup mechanisms (see {{sec-table-setup}}) may include all information needed for table setup within the packed CBOR data item, or they may refer to external information.
-This information may be immutable, or it may be intended to potentially grow over time.
+This external information may be immutable, or it may be intended to potentially grow over time.
 In the latter case, the table setup mechanism needs to define how both backward and forward compatibility is addressed, e.g., how a reference